EventStore/EventStore/docs/operations.md

 You can also stop scavenges from the _Admin_ page of the Admin UI.

 ::: tip
 A scavenge can be stopped at any time.
-Next time a scavenge is started it will then resume from the place that the stopped scavenge had reached.
+The next time a scavenge is started, it will resume from the place the previous scavenge stopped.
 :::

 ### Viewing progress